7 Simple Tips to Keep Avocados from Turning Brown

 However, sometimes we don’t want to eat an entire avocado at once, and thus an inviting portion remains that would be a shame to throw away.

-Thankfully, there are a variety of natural tricks that will allow us to keep avocados from oxidizing, so they stay fresh and green for a longer period of time.
+Thankfully, there are a variety of natural tricks that will allow us to keep avocados from turning brown, so they stay fresh and green for a longer period of time.

 Let’s take a look at them!